mosra/magnum-examples/doc/python/examples.rst

 Importing mesh data, 3D transformations and input handling.
-Equivalent to :dox:`the C++ version <examples-primitives>` except that it uses `meshtools.compile()` instead of interleaving the data by hand --- the low-level :dox:`MeshTools` APIs are not exposed yet.
+Equivalent to :dox:`the C++ version <examples-primitives>` except that it uses :ref:`meshtools.compile()` instead of interleaving the data by hand --- the low-level :dox:`MeshTools` APIs are not exposed yet.

 .. include:: ../../src/python/magnum-primitives.py